-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by January [], 2024, to our Corporate Secretary at SCYNEXIS, Inc., 1 Evertrust Plaza, 13th Floor, Jersey City, New Jersey, 07302; provided, however, that if our 2024 annual meeting of stockholders is held before May 15, 2024, or after July 14, 2024, then the deadline is a reasonable amount of time prior to the date we begin to print and mail our proxy statement for the 2024 annual meeting of stockholders.
-If you wish to submit a proposal that is not to be included in next year's proxy materials or nominate a director pursuant to our Bylaws, you must provide specified information in writing to our Corporate Secretary at the address above by not later than March 16, 2024, nor earlier than the close of business on February 15, 2024, except that if our 2024 annual meeting of stockholders is held before May 15, 2024, or after July 14, 2024, notice to be timely must be so delivered not earlier than the close of business on the one hundred twentieth (120th) day prior to such annual meeting and not later than the close of business on the later of the ninetieth (90th) day prior to such annual meeting or the tenth (10th) day following the day on which public announcement of the date of such meeting is first made.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 26, 2024, to our Corporate Secretary at SCYNEXIS, Inc., 1 Evertrust Plaza, 13th Floor, Jersey City, New Jersey, 07302; provided, however, that if our 2025 annual meeting of stockholders is held before May 20, 2025, or after July 19, 2025, then your deadline is a reasonable amount of time prior to the date we begin to print and mail our proxy statement for the 2025 annual meeting of stockholders.
+If you wish to submit a proposal that is not to be included in next year's proxy materials or nominate a director pursuant to our Bylaws, you must provide specified information in writing to our Corporate Secretary at the address above by not later than March 21, 2025, nor earlier than the close of business on February 19, 2025, except that if our 2025 annual meeting of stockholders is held before May 20, 2025, or after July 19, 2025, notice to be timely must be so delivered not earlier than the close of business on the one hundred twentieth (120th) day prior to such annual meeting or the tenth (10^{fh}) day following the day on which public announcement of the date of such meeting is first made.
 You are also advised to review our Bylaws, which contain a description of the information required to be submitted as well as additional requirements about advance notice of stockholder proposals and director nominations.

-In addition, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than our nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 15, 2024; provided, however, that, in the event that the annual meeting is held before May 15, 2024, or after July 14, 2024, for your notice to be timely, it must be so received by our Corporate Secretary not earlier than the close of business on the date the later of sixty (60) days prior to such annual meeting and the tenth (10th) day following the day on which public announcement of the date of such meeting is first made by us.
+In addition, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than our nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 20, 2025; provided, however, that, in the event that the annual meeting is held before May 20, 2025, or after July 19, 2025, for your notice to be timely, it must be so received by our Corporate Secretary not earlier than the close of business on the date the later of sixty (60) days prior to such annual meeting and the tenth (10th) day following the day on which public announcement of the date of such meeting is first made by us.